andrasq/node-microrest/MANUAL.md

 the console.

-The options to `rest()` are the same as described under `new rest.Rest()` below, except that if the options do not include a router, a rest.Router will be used.
+The options to `rest()` are the same as described under `new rest.Rest()` below, except that if the options do not include a router, a rest.Router will be used (instead of the Rest default NanoRouter).

     const rest = require('microrest');
     const app = rest();